maartenba/maartenba.github.io/_posts/2019-08-27-what-happens-after-submitting-call-for-papers.markdown

 ## Disclaimer

-Before we start: this is all based on my own experiences and thoughts, and does not reflect the views of any company or conference.
+Before we start: this is all based on my own experiences and thoughts being part of different agenda committees, and does not reflect the views of any particular company or conference.
 I hope sharing this experience will help aspiring and seasoned speakers understand the Call for Papers (CfP) and agenda-building process better.

 ## The Process